panastasiadis/ece-project-digital-systems/README.md

  If there are any sights of bad practices or ambiguities regarding the file structure, code quality, the general development of the projects or the entire repo management, please mind that this work attempt to strictly focus on the course nature and fit the requirements for the assignments set by it.
 Also, consider the lack of expertise or experience that comes along during the time of undergraduate studies.

-**In any case, these projects do not represent professional work, rather a first indulgment in Digital Systems, FPGAs and Verilog language.**
+**In any case, these projects do not represent professional work, rather an advocation with Digital Systems, FPGAs and Verilog language.**

 ## Projects Overview
 * These projects aimed to give a good understanding for both the digital systems fundamentals and the FPGA programming concept.